-- 1. The faculty developer completes the online Proposal for a Certificate packet and VCCS Form 102.
+- 1. The faculty developer in collaboration with an appropriate academic dean/director responds to all items in the Certficate Program Proposal Guidelines and Checklist along with required and accompanying forms (i.e., VCCS Form 102, and SCHEV Program Proposal Coversheet, SCHEV Projected Enrollment, SCHEV Projected Resource Needs, SCHEV Certification advancing Statement, VCCS Curriculum Objective Matrix).
 If courses new to the VCCS will be proposed in support of the program, the guidelines in the Proposal for a New VCCS Course section must also be followed.
-If courses new to TCC will be proposed in support of the program, the guidelines in the Proposal for Activating an Existing VCCS Course section shall be met. - 2.
-The faculty developer reviews the request with the appropriate dean(s). - 3.
-The Program Advisory Committee reviews the request and recommends referral to Academic Services (for Career and Technical programs only). - 4.
-Academic Services reviews the request for compliance and administrative issues and refers to the Curriculum Committee if the request is complete. - At a regular meeting of Academic Services, the faculty developer and appropriate dean may be asked to present the program of study for review. - 5.
-Academic Services determines if the new curriculum may be a potential substantive change.
+If courses new to TCC will be proposed in support of the program, the guidelines in the Proposal for Activating an Existing VCCS Course section shall be met. - 1.
+The Program Advisory Committee reviews the request and recommends referral to Academic Affairs for Career and Technical programs.
+Area college/university personnel review request and recommend referral to Academic Affairs for Transfer Programs. - 2.
+Academic Affairs reviews the request for compliance and administrative issues and refers to the Curriculum Committee if the request is complete.

+At a regular meeting of Academic Affairs, the faculty developer and appropriate dean may be asked to present the program of study for review.

+- 3. Academic Affairs determines if the new curriculum may be a potential substantive change.
 If so, Institutional Effectiveness is contacted and SACSCOC is subsequently notified if warranted.
-Academic Services also determines if the proposal will need approval by the Chancellor and State Board.
-If so, that will need to be factored into the process. - 6.
-Academic Services may notify VCCS staff if there are questions about program viability or sustainability (due to equipment/program costs, program duplication within geographical area, etc.). - 7.
-The Curriculum Committee reviews the request and recommends approval/disapproval by the Vice President.
+Academic Affairs also determines if the proposal will need approval by the Chancellor and State Board.
+If so, that will need to be factored into the process. - 4.
+Academic Affairs may notify VCCS staff if there are questions about program viability or sustainability (due to equipment/program costs, program duplication within geographical area, etc.). - 5.
+The Curriculum Committee reviews the request and recommends approval/disapproval by the Executive Vice President.
 The faculty developer and appropriate dean should present the program of study to the Curriculum Committee for review.
 The faculty developer and dean will not be present during discussions of merit or cast a vote for approval or rejection of the proposed program.

 If the Curriculum Committee recommends that a program be denied approval, rationale for rejection must be provided to the dean and faculty developer at the meeting.
 The appropriate dean and faculty developer have the option of revising or abandoning the request.
-Although the Vice President reviews the Committee's recommendation, the Vice President has college-level authority for the advancement of new program requests.
+Although the Executive Vice President reviews the Committee's recommendation, the Executive Vice President has college-level authority for the advancement of new program requests.